Wild Caught on

 The Arctic Char and Turbot is frozen from catch during the winter and within 6 hours in the summer so the flavour and beneficial oils are naturally preserved.

-Our Arctic Char and Turbot is processed at the CFIA certified facility in Pangnirtung and then flown down to be portioned for market by Japan Seafood at their facility in Toronto.
+Our Arctic Char and Turbot is processed at the CFIA certified facility in Pangnirtung and then flown down to be portioned for market by Fisherfolk at their facility in Toronto.
 Some of our Arctic Char is then hot and cold smoked to perfection by the Smoke Bloke in Toronto.

 Supporting Inuit Communities